+to deduce that $\Delta_mv=0$, and then use the classical Liouville-type theorem (see \cite[Theorem II(i)]{SZ}) to obtain that any positive weak solution of \eqref{1.1} is constant.

-\begin{rem} $\mathrm{(i)}$ Theorems \ref{thm:1.3} shows that the Liouville-type result holds for arbitrary parameters $N\geq1$, $m>1$, $p=m$ and $q\geq0$.
-However, Theorem \ref{thm:1.2} shows the existence of the Liouville-type result, which does not hold in any case, and some restrictions are needed on the parameters $N,m,p,q$ (i.e. $p+q-m+1>0$ and alternative conditions $\mathrm{(i)}$, $\mathrm{(ii)}$).
-These conditions are mainly derived from a computation of a discriminant of quadratic function, see Step 3 of Lemma \ref{lem3.2} for more details.
+$\mathrm{(ii)}$ The Liouville-type result theorem \ref{thm:1.2} would not hold without restrictions.
+In fact, some restrictions are needed on the parameters $N,m,p,q$ (i.e., $p+q-m+1>0$ and either $\mathrm{(i)}$ or $\mathrm{(ii)}$).
+These conditions are needed from a computation of a discriminant of quadratic function, see Step 3 of Lemma \ref{lem3.2} for more details.

-$\mathrm{(ii)}$ The appearance of the term $|\nabla u|^p$ of \eqref{1.1} will lead to positive constant solutions, which makes it difficult to prove the existence of positive solutions. \end{rem}
+$\mathrm{(iii)}$ The appearance of the term $|\nabla u|^p$ of \eqref{1.1} will lead to positive constant solutions, which makes it difficult to apply this theorem to prove the existence of positive solutions.